 • Private Limited Companies (LDA)

-Broadly speaking, whether you want to form a public or private entity will depend on your company’s capital investment and number of shareholders, with private companies being better suited to smaller or medium sized businesses and public companies being better suited to larger businesses.
+In Portugal, limited partnerships offer a structured approach for investors, allowing them to engage in significant enterprise activities while complying with local company registration legislations.
+Broadly speaking, whether you want to form a public or private entity will depend on your company’s capital investment and number of shareholders.
+Private companies are better suited to smaller or medium-sized businesses, while public companies are better suited to larger businesses.

 Public Limited Companies: Primary features